 Meditation: 9:45am, Service: 10:05am

 602 Church Street, Redlands, CA

-Whether you meet in-person at the Center, or connect with us via Zoom, Facebook, or YouTube, we will all experience the same service at the same time!
-We’ll have a Zoom window open from the Center and you’ll be able to see people and say hello during the service and our fellowship time!
+Whether you meet in-person at the Center, or watch live via Facebook or YouTube, we will all experience the same service at the same time!

 We also invite you to join us on Facebook and YouTube for our Wednesday Evening service.
 Here is information for those activities.